A Bit-O History for Parents: Useful background on how we wound up where we are.

 Ok, what’s the point of all this?

 Well, we’ve only been at this whole public education thing for about 150 years!
 Much of the form that our public schools currently take is a reflection of historical, political, cultural, and emotional forces from the last 150 years.
-It’s not some tried and true format that has been developed by experts in child development.
-Actually, it’s quite haphazard and in no way reflects the types of environments that human children evolved to live in over most of our history.
+It’s not some tried and true format that has been developed by experts in child and brain development.
+Actually, it’s quite haphazard, and in no way reflects the types of environments that human children evolved to live in over most of our history.

 Let’s keep an open mind about how this whole experiment might need to evolve.
 Understand that if your child is not doing well within the system as it exists that it may well be the fault of the system and not your kid.